outdrifted/Elixir-Bot/README.md

         * `roles.blacklist` is the ID of the role, that is not permitted to create voice channels.
         * `vc.channel` is the channel that a user joins to create a voice channel.
         * `vc.category` is the category the channel specified above is in.
     * In the bot's root directory, create a `.env` file.
-Contents:
+Contents: (note: if you don't have a bot token, see the "Create bot" section to [create a bot](https://discord.com/developers/applications))
         ```
         # Credentials
         BOT_TOKEN=your_token